nos81/QIT-MATLAB/README.txt

 computationally demanding simulations.
 Hence optimal efficiency of the algorithms used is not a number one priority.
-However, if you think an algorithm could be improved without compromising accuracy or maintainability, please let the authors know or become a contributor yourself!
+However, if you think an algorithm could be improved without compromising its accuracy or maintainability, please let the authors know or become a contributor yourself!